Mc-Zen/tidy/README.md

 **tidy** is a package that generates documentation directly in [Typst](https://typst.app/) for your Typst modules.
 It parses docstring comments similar to javadoc and co. and can be used to easily build a beautiful reference section for the parsed module.
 Within the docstring you may use (almost) any Typst syntax − so markup, equations and even figures are no problem!

+> [!IMPORTANT]
+> In version 0.4.0, the default documentation syntax has changed.
+You can take a look at the [migration guide](docs/migration-to-0.4.0.md) or revert to the old syntax with `tidy.show-module(old-syntax: true, ...)`.

 Features:
 - **Customizable** output styles.
 - Automatically [**render code examples**](#example).